 I love to share recipes.
 I’m not one of those who hides them away, not revealing the “secret” ingredient in my sauce or cookie recipe.
 Which is good, actually, since I have a blog.
-It would be odd to have a cooking blog with no recipes.

 But oddly enough, this is one recipe that I’ve held dear to my heart, and I have no idea why.
 It’s not for sentimental reasons.
 I copied the original recipe on an index card when I was young, from a recipe in my mother’s collection.
 The original recipe was actually an Italian cake recipe – Segretto della Dama.
-I will make it one day for the blog, because it’s delicious and quite unique, in that the cake requires no cooking.

-But without lady fingers of any kind, I decided to cheat a little, even though it’s really not like me to take some major shortcuts in the kitchen.
+I decided to cheat a little, even though it’s really not like me to take some major shortcuts in the kitchen.
 So forgive me, but what I did was pick up a pound cake at the store.
 I trimmed the sides and weighed it.

 So here’s the recipe for my rum balls, or cognac balls, to be exact.
 I think you’ll find them exquisite, in spite of the purchased pound cake!

 1/2 cup of whole almonds, approximately 2 1/2 ounces or 70 grams